Journal of Studies on Alcohol and Drugs

 The Journal of Studies on Alcohol and Drugs (JSAD) is a peer-reviewed scientific journal covering research on alcohol and other drugs.
 It is the longest-standing substance-related journal in the United States and publishes multidisciplinary research on the biomedical, psychological, and social aspects of substance use, addiction, prevention, treatment, and policy.

 JSAD is published by Alcohol Research Documentation, Inc., a nonprofit organization based at the Center of Alcohol and Substance Use Studies at Rutgers University.
 It is indexed in major academic databases and is widely cited in research, clinical, and policy settings.

 History

 The journal was originally established in 1940 as the Quarterly Journal of Studies on Alcohol and was later renamed the Journal of Studies on Alcohol in 1975.
-In 2007, it adopted its current name, Journal of Studies on Alcohol and Drugs, to reflect an expanded scope to drugs other than alcohol as well.
+In 2007, it adopted its current name, Journal of Studies on Alcohol and Drugs, to reflect an expanded scope to drugs other than alcohol.

 Throughout its history, JSAD has played a key role in advancing scientific understanding of substance use and addiction.
 Many of its published studies have influenced public health policies, clinical practices, and prevention strategies.

-Mission and Focus
+Mission and focus

 JSAD aims to advance scientific knowledge on alcohol and other drug use, promote evidence-based prevention and treatment strategies, and inform public health policies.
 The journal provides a forum for researchers from diverse disciplines, including medicine, psychology, epidemiology, neuroscience, sociology, and public health.

-Scope and Content
+Scope and content

 JSAD publishes original research articles, systematic reviews, and editorials on topics including: